 Mljet island is one of the larger islands you will find in the southeastern part of the Adriatic coast.
 It is the greenest island in Croatia and Mljet National Park covers big part of it.
 Mljet is one of the few islands that preserved its natural beauty and authenticity, still attracting numerous tourists looking for a holiday in a relaxing atmosphere.

 Mljet is known for its wine, olives and cheese, all thanks to the mild Mediterranean climate.
-An average temperature during the summer is around 24°C and 9°C during the winter period.
+The average temperature during the summer is around 24°C and 9°C during the winter period.
 The rain is very rare during the summer months, as in other Adriatic islands, it is mostly expected from October to April.
 Besides that, the island is known for its National Park of which the most popular spots are two salted lakes, Veliko and Malo jezero.

-If you plan to visit Mljet, this guide will give you all the necessary information regarding the island, its beaches and campsites, nightlife, travel information and, of course, the detailed list of things to do during your stay.
+If you plan to visit Mljet, this guide will give you all the necessary information regarding the island, its beaches and campsites, nightlife, travel information and, of course, a detailed list of things to do during your stay.

 Ferry to Mljet

 Mljet has more than one port, but there is only one ferry car port situated in Sobra.
 The other ports are Polača and Pomena where the catamarans operate.
 Ports are well connected to Dubrovnik and Split on the mainland as well as with other islands on the relation between those two cities.

 The only car ferry terminal of Sobra is situated in a little island town of Sobra.
 This is the main port of the island and the place where all the ferries arrive.
 The Mljet port authority is located there, as well.
 Sobra is well connected to the other parts of the island with regular bus lines as well as with the national park of Mljet.
 Read more about Sobra port here.